 The POP Idols

-However due to advancement in science as usual man has sorted to plaster of paris (POP) idols, which not only does not dissolve in water but is hazardous due to the chemicals present in it.
+However due to advancement in science as usual man has sorted to Plaster of Paris (POP) idols, which not only does not dissolve in water but is hazardous due to the chemicals present in it.

 Although comparatively huge and decorative idols are being made, the harm that these idols cause to the environment is immeasurable.

-Make Your Own Clay Idols
+Make Your Ganesha Idols

 Many DIYs are available in the internet, it is advisable to make idols out of clay.
 This would be the right way to thank our earth that has given us everything.